FarAway6834/GPTMemoryConfig/rule.md

 ## about

-this memory format name is GPTMemoryConfig-0.0.1
+this memory format name is GPTMemoryConfig-0.0.2 3m2a2432 prerelease

 ````
 `````